pivotal-cf/azure-blobstore-resource/README.md

 # azure-blobstore-resource
 A concourse resource to interact with the azure blob service.
 Currently only supports versioning blobs using snapshots.

+> NOTE: The resource has been moved from the `czero` dockerhub account to the `pcfabr` dockerhub
+> account.
+If your pipeline is currently using the resource from `czero` it should be switched
+> to `pcfabr`.

 ## Source Configuration